 One major benefit is that it slows weed growth.
 Mulching won't stop weeds entirely, but it greatly reduces their number.
 Fewer weeds means less pulling and spraying for you.
 Mulch also reduces the time you spend watering your plants.
 Why exactly?
-Water easily passes through mulch, settling into the soil below.
+Water easily passes through properly applied mulch, settling into the soil below.
 Once it's there, the mulch acts as a barrier between the sun and the soil, slowing the water's evaporation.

 In addition to protecting plants from evaporation that could dry their roots, mulch also insulates roots to protect them from extreme heat and cold.
 Mulched flower beds are far more likely to survive a late-season cold snap than bare beds.